rfakhouri/visualstudio-docs.cs-cz/docs/sharepoint/walkthrough-creating-a-workflow-with-association-and-initiation-forms.md

     }
     ```

-6. Nahraďte `GetInitiationData` metoda s v následujícím příkladu:
+6. Nahradit `GetInitiationData` metodou v následujícím příkladu:

     ```vb
     ' This method is called when the user clicks the button to start the workflow.